codacy/docs/docs/related-tools/tool-developer-guide-using-scala.md

 -   [codacy-jshint](https://github.com/codacy/codacy-jshint)
 -   [codacy-pmd](https://github.com/codacy/codacy-pmd).

-This tutorial covers only the template code to write the engine; if you didn't check the full tutorial, please refer to the [Tool Developer Guide](tool-developer-guide.md).
+This tutorial covers only the template code to write the tool; if you didn't check the full tutorial, please refer to the [tool developer guide](tool-developer-guide.md).

-## Scala Engine Template
+## Scala tool template

 We use Scala to integrate our tools at Codacy.
 In this template, you only need to do a couple of things to integrate your tool: